hangoutsidesf/hangoutoursidesf/README.md

 ```

 #### Deployment
-For deployment, we use docker to for thier modularity and ease of use.
+For deployment, we use Docker containers to for thier modularity and ease of use.
 You can more closely similate a staging or production environment by running your instances in Docker locally.
 This part of the proejct is in development and should be part of the `development`, `staging` and `deployment` branches soon.

 ## Contributing
 [Contributing Guidelines](CONTRIBUTING.md)

+## StyleGuide
+We adhere to the [AirBnB styleguide](https://github.com/airbnb/javascript).
+In addition, we also use `impoort` and `export` statements rather than CommonJS across the stack.